minogame/iclr2026-blog/_posts/2026-04-27-layered-ontology-model.md

 The Conceptual Model comprises the intended design, specified architecture, underlying theories, theoretical assumptions, chosen algorithms, and the high-level goals the system is meant to achieve, as envisioned by its human creators.

-Following the Kantian inspiration, the human mind actively structures experience through a priori categories of understanding (e.g., causality, unity) to make sense of the phenomenal world (_Critique of Pure Reason, B1-B2, A70/B95-A83/B109_).
+Following the Kantian inspiration, the human mind actively structures experience through a priori categories of understanding (_e.g._, causality, unity) to make sense of the phenomenal world (_Critique of Pure Reason, B1-B2, A70/B95-A83/B109_).
 Therefore, $\mathcal{M}_C$ imposes a conceptual structure onto a problem domain or desired functionality.
-Specifically, it contains: i) the system’s high-level objectives (e.g., the form of loss functions); ii) the theoretical assumptions guiding its operation (e.g., assumptions about data and learning processes); iii) the selected algorithms and data structures; and iv) the overall formal description of the system, acting as Kantian schemata that mediate between pure concepts and observations.
+Specifically, it contains: i) the system’s high-level objectives (_e.g._, the form of loss functions); ii) the theoretical assumptions guiding its operation (_e.g._, assumptions about data and learning processes); iii) the selected algorithms and data structures; and iv) the overall formal description of the system, acting as Kantian schemata that mediate between pure concepts and observations.

-$\mathcal{M}_C$ is a necessary abstraction (e.g., "attention") formalized by logic in AI systems (e.g., "is all you need").
+$\mathcal{M}_C$ is a necessary abstraction (_e.g._, "attention") formalized by logic in AI systems (_e.g._, "is all you need").
 This logical framework enables structured human thought to engage with complex realities, allowing designers to specify an AI’s intended knowledge, reasoning, and behaviors .
 Although the logical formalisms of the abstract $\mathcal{M}_C$ may not fully predict or constrain the complex behaviors of these systems in operation (especially since LLMs’ actual behaviors can largely diverge from the expected logical design, see Section 3), acknowledging its limitations does not diminish its importance.
 It constitutes the logical starting point, becoming the vital reference benchmark for evaluating behavior deviation, diagnosing system failures, and understanding unexpected problems.

 **Definition 2.3 $\mathcal{M}_I$ (Instantiated Model)**